syall/spell-checker/README.md

 ### Motivation

 To be honest, the reason I implemented this Spell Checker was because I found the article interesting.

-Also, I did not realize the methods used formed a simple AI!
+Anyways, I did not realize the methods used formed a simple AI!
 I had taken [Intro to AI at Rutgers](https://www.cs.rutgers.edu/academics/undergraduate/course-synopses/course-details/01-198-440-introduction-to-artificial-intelligence) and hated it due to the amount of math and probability involved.
 Not only that, the fields I do enjoy (Programming Language Design and Compilers) are essentially all deterministic, a.k.a. the opposite.
 Somehow, the article had "tricked" me into enjoying AI.
-Taking words and keeping word count from the data was training the model: a simple JavaScript Map.
-From there, the heuristics of edit distance and word probability were slipped in: finding the known words with as few edits as possible.
+Taking words and keeping word count from the data was training the model stored in a simple JavaScript Map.
+From there, the heuristics of edit distance and word probability were slipped in: finding known words with as few edits as possible.
 So, with a single JavaScript class, all of these seemingly complex topics I hated were now implemented by my own hands.